FINRAOS/aphelion/mkdocs/docs/Deploy.md

 ```

 !!! tip
-    You can add AWS log configuration properties to the docker-compose file
+    You can AWS log configuration properties to the docker-compose file

 ## Process